-“Alcohol & drugs” includes, but is not limited to illegal drugs, alcohol, illicit drugs (legal drugs used for illegal or improper purpose), and look-alike drugs (substances represented as illicit or illegal drugs or alcohol).
+“Alcohol & drugs” includes, but is not limited to, illegal drugs, alcohol, legal drugs used for illegal or improper purposes, prescription drugs not used as prescribed, and look-alike drugs.

-Sanction: detention, suspension or dismissal and appropriate assessment and follow-up as described in section C.
+- Sanction: detention, suspension, or dismissal and appropriate assessment/follow-up as in Section C.

-Nothing contained herein shall require or imply that Helias may not impose more severe sanctions if the totality of the circumstances so dictate.
+Nothing contained herein shall require or imply that Helias may not impose more severe sanctions if the circumstances dictate.

 For students suspended or dismissed, before being readmitted and allowed to continue as a student, the following minimum conditions must be met and consistently maintained:

-1.if requested, the student must provide Helias with a written statement from a licensed professional certifying the student has and is fully cooperating and that the student presents no danger to other students;
+- If requested, the student must provide Helias with a written statement from a licensed professional certifying the student has and is fully cooperating and that the student presents no danger to other students.

-2.the student must cooperate with any and all recommended actions and conditions of his/her treatment;
+- The student must cooperate with all recommended actions and conditions of his/her treatment.

-3.the student must refrain from any future drug or alcohol offenses;
+- The student must refrain from any future drug or alcohol offenses.

-4.the student and his/her parents or guardians must authorize Helias authorities to communicate with and receive information from the student’s licensed professional and/or agency to monitor compliance with these conditions;
+- The student and his/her parents or guardians must authorize Helias authorities to communicate with and receive information from the student’s licensed professional and/or agency to monitor compliance with these conditions.

 Students suspected of violations of this policy may be required, as a condition of continuing as a student at Helias, to submit to drug and alcohol testing if and when deemed necessary by the administration.

-Throughout the school year Helias students will, at Helias’ expense, be randomly tested for drugs.
+Throughout the school year, Helias students will, at Helias’ expense, be randomly tested for drugs.
 After testing, all names will be placed back into the pool for future random test groups.
 All results will be confidential.
-If a student tests positive, the administration will meet with the parent(s) to inform them of the result and recommend counseling and/or treatment.
-There will normally be no punitive measures taken by Helias based upon the first positive test except as it affects eligibility for extracurricular activities.
-However, after testing positive, the student will be, at his/her expense, tested again at least 100 days later and periodically up to three times per school year as requested by the administration for the remainder of his/her time of enrollment at Helias Catholic High School.
-During a student’s tenure at Helias two violations of Helias’ drug policy, a second positive test, or a violation of Helias’ drug policy at any time after a positive test will normally result in expulsion.
+If a student tests positive, the administration will meet with the parent(s) to inform them of the result.
+The student will be required to cooperate with and, at his/her own expense, undergo an immediate assessment/evaluation by an approved licensed agency or professional approved by school authorities.
+The student and his/her parents shall sign a release authorizing the school to contact, speak with, and receive the results of the assessment and/or evaluation after which the minimum required sanctions shall be imposed on the student.
+In addition--and as a condition of continued enrollment--the student will, at his/her own expense, immediately enroll in an “Early Interventions Program” as designated by the school and will sign a release authorizing the school to be made aware of the student’s continued participation.
+After testing positive, the student will be, at his/her expense, tested again at least 100 days later and periodically up to three times per school year as requested by the administration for the remainder of his/her time of enrollment at Helias Catholic High School.
+During a student’s tenure at Helias, a violation of Helias’ drug policy or a positive test may result in expulsion.
+A second violation of Helias’ drug policy and/or a positive test will normally result in expulsion.

-Any parent who wishes to have his/her child tested in addition to the random testing program at their expense may make arrangements to do so by contacting the administration.
+Any parent who wishes to have his/her child tested in addition to the random testing program at his/her expense may make arrangements to do so by contacting the administration.

 Helias Catholic High School may require students to, at personal expense, provide urine test results from an accredited lab.
 Helias reserves the right to do drug testing over and above the regular procedure for random drug testing.